fabiconcept/auth-backend/answer.md

 ### 5. Would you use DB or Redis for token storage and why?

-Currently, your application uses the **primary database (via Prisma)** to store the state of refresh tokens.
+Currently, my application uses the **primary database (via Prisma)** to store the state of refresh tokens.
 This is a practical and common approach.

 *   **Database (Current Approach)**:
     *   **Pros**: Simplicity (no extra infrastructure), data consistency, and transactional integrity with other user data.